three whys of Exodus

 A) Delivered (1-18) B) Sanctified (19-40)

-(1) Chapters 19-24 consists of the actual meeting when God told them to meet with Him on Mount Sinai.
+(1) Chapters 19-24 consist of the actual meeting when God told them to meet with Him on Mount Sinai.
 The laws given set the standards that they were to live by to be in communion with God.

 (2) Chapter 25-31 contains the tabernacle description and instructions given to Moses, a special subset of laws and directives with a focus on the building of the tabernacle.
 The Lord described what Moses needed to do to ready the tabernacle, its furniture, offerings, high priest’s garments, equipment, priests’ garments, and the consecration of them.